 We will also look at so-called ‘on-site SEO’ which covers your headings, sub-headings, content, keywords, images and links.
 We have more detailed information elsewhere on our site but, in a nutshell, the industry keywords that you want to rank for need to be placed in the right places and in the right proportions to please both humans and search engine robots.

-Looking at the aesthetic design and user experience of an existing site can help us to understand what your intentions were when building your original site and how these can be preserved while following good design practice and modern trends.
+Looking at the brand and aesthetic design, as well as user experience of an existing site, can help us to understand what your intentions were when building your original site and how these can be preserved while following good design practice and modern trends.

 For example, you should aim for a consistent use of colours throughout the website.
 Unless you are very careful, changing colour scheme between pages can confuse visitors who may think they have arrived at a different site.
 Limiting your colour palette to a small range is also recommended although, as with all things, rules can sometimes be broken if there is a good reason!